niiiixd/Docker-Registry-with-LetsEncrypt/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instuctions will help you to deploy docker registry on your local server for testing purposes.
+Additional notes about how to deploy this on a live system [Docker Registry](https://docs.docker.com/registry/)

 ### Prerequisites
 This shell script is customized for CentOS-7.
 In case you're using any of Debian distribution edit Pre RUN Registry section.